TonyMeiDeveloper/GuideOnTheSide/Step 1: Deploy Virtual Server.md

 ![alt tag](https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/GuidePictures/config7.5.png)

-Click launch and your instance will be launch.
-You find your instance and its status on the dashboard.
+Click launch and your instance will be launched.
+You can find your instance and its status on the dashboard.

 ![alt tag](https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/GuidePictures/instancedashboard.png)